-- Well 5 was in poor condition.
-This well continues to be due for rehabilitation in Fiscal Year 2022.
+- Well 5 was in good condition.
+The rehabilitation was completed recently in Fiscal Year 2022.
 The door to the building is showing extensive signs of corrosion.
-The wellhead and associated piping and valves have visible rust.
-The pump shaft has been removed due to leaks.
-At the time of inspection Well 5 was offline and awaiting repairs.
+The wellhead and associated piping and valves were in good condition.
+The pump shaft underwent rehabilitation.
+At the time of inspection, Well 5 was offline awaiting bacteriological testing.
 Electrical equipment was in good condition.
 The concrete slab was in good condition.
-Fencing enclosure is in good condition. - Well 6 was in fair condition.
-It is scheduled for rehabilitation in 2023.
+The fencing enclosure was in good condition. - Well 6 was in fair condition.
 The wellhead and associated piping and valves were in good condition with minor rust.
 Corrosion was noted around the pump shaft and piping.
-Pump shaft and piping has been removed due to leaks.
-At the time of inspection Well 5 was offline and awaiting repairs.
+The pump shaft and piping were removed due to leaks.
+At the time of the inspection, Well 6 was still offline and awaiting repairs.
 Electrical equipment was in good condition.
 The concrete slab was in good condition.
-Fencing enclosure is in good condition. - Well 7 rehabilitation was completed two years ago, and overall, was in good condition.
+The fencing enclosure was in good condition. - Well 7 rehabilitation was completed recently, and overall, was in good condition.
 The wellhead and associated piping and valves appeared to be in good condition.
-Corrosion was noted around the pump shaft and piping was observed.
-Electrical equipment was in good condition.
+Corrosion around the pump shaft and piping was observed.
+The electrical equipment was in good condition.
 The concrete slab was in good condition.
-Fencing enclosure is in good condition. - Well 8 was in fair condition.
-The door to the building had holes from corrosion.
+The fencing enclosure was in good condition. - Well 8 was in fair condition.
+The door to the building had holes from corrosion and is to be replaced.
 The concrete structure housing the well has minor cracks.
 The wellhead and associated piping and valves appeared to be in good condition.
 Minor corrosion was noted around the pump shaft and piping.
 Electrical equipment was in good condition.
 The concrete slab was in good condition.
-Fencing enclosure is in good condition. - Well 9 was in fair condition.
-The door to the building had holes from corrosion, and the walls were cracking.
+The fencing enclosure was in good condition. - Well 9 was in fair condition.
 The wellhead and associated piping and valves appeared to be in good condition.
 Minor corrosion was noted around the pump shaft and piping, and evidence of leaks was observed.
 Electrical equipment was in good condition.
 The concrete slab was in good condition.
-New check valve has been installed.
-Overall, need rehabilitation to the structure.
-Fencing enclosure is in good condition.
+The door to the building had holes from corrosion, and the walls were cracking.
+Immediate rehabilitation of the structure housing for Well 9 is needed.
+The fencing enclosure was in good condition.